We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 These same inclusions can be found in diamonds that earn a lower clarity grade, but in a VVS1 diamond, they’re smaller, more transparent, and in positions that don’t cause structural issues.

 On the clarity scale, VVS1 diamonds are one position above VVS2.
 Compared to VVS1 diamonds, VVS2 indicates inclusions are slightly larger or more impactful.
-To the naked eye, it’s impossible to tell the difference.
+To the naked eye, it’s typically impossible to tell the difference.

 This also makes them a valuable find over flawless diamonds because you can avoid those premiums while still having one that appears flawless.